Gulasz wolowy (or Polish beef goulash) is a dish that everyone should try at least once in a lifetime as nothing really compares to it.

 - This outstanding dish is almost like it has a soul, bringing back the long-lost spirit of the herdsmen and their (holy) connection to nature.
 Cooking a goulash is a very personal thing.
 Even today, more times than not, it’s cooked by men rather than women.
 That’s a rare moment in time when men bring out their cast iron cauldrons and show us some magic 🙂

 - It will feed crowds.
 A big pot of goulash combined with good homemade bread, dumplings, polenta, pie or even pasta will feed fifty people like no other food out there.
 In fact, you don’t even need to serve anything else than homemade bread with it; the unique taste of slow-cooked beef and onions will absolutely satisfy everyone invited.
+For example, it pairs perfectly with buckwheat bread with walnuts.

 - When you prepare it in advance, the goulash will taste even better the next day.
 After cooling and reheating again, the onions in the goulash will completely dissolve and become absorbed by the beef, leaving you with a miraculously outstanding dish to enjoy.
 Remember, that’s how and why goulash was invented in the first place, to be prepared and stored for the coming days in advance.